 - scallions, as garnish

-- Add herbs and spices (thyme, sage, cumin, turmeric, cayenne pepper and ground pepper) to the pot and stir.
+- Once the onions are translucent, add the herbs and spices (thyme, sage, cumin, turmeric, cayenne pepper and ground pepper) to the pot and stir.

-- Add chopped carrots, parsnip and quinoa to the pot.
-Pour in vegetable broth or water.
-Bring mixture to a boil.
+- Add chopped carrots, parsnip and quinoa to the pot, pour in vegetable broth or water and bring mixture to a boil.
 Reduce to simmer and cook for about 20-40 minutes until veggies are tender.

 - Remove from heat and let stand 3-5 minutes until cooled slightly.
 Using an immersion blender, blend the contents of the pot until a smooth even consistency is reached.
 If you don’t have an immersion blender, you can blend the soup in your blender in small batches.

-- Dissolve miso in warm water and stir into the soup.
-Miso gives the soup a wonderful flavor but if you don’t have miso, simply season the soup with a little sea salt.
+- Dissolve miso in warm water and stir it into the soup.
+Miso gives the soup a wonderful flavor, but if you don’t have miso, simply season the soup with a little sea salt.

-- Serve immediately garnished with scallions and shredded gruyere cheese.
-Enjoy!
+- Serve immediately garnished with scallions and shredded gruyere cheese and enjoy!

 Nutrition information is automatically calculated, so should only be used as an approximation.

 This was delicious!
 Very clean-feeling as well as filling.
 I used water instead of chicken broth to make it low-histamine and it was very good.
 I think chicken broth would have taken it to the next level!